AugustoRavazoli/bankapi/README.md

 Bank API is a simple API for managing customers, their accounts and making transactions between them, its supports some operations, like withdrawals, deposits and transferations.
 Its also consumes external REST services.
-It's made using Spring Boot, Spring MVC, Spring Data JPA, Spring Rest Docs, Bean Validation, MapStruct, H2Database, JUnit and Mockito.
+It's made using Spring Boot, Spring MVC, Spring Data JPA, Spring Rest Docs, PostgreSQL, JUnit and Mockito.

 ## Getting Started